Kennix88/vpnsibcom_web/CONTRIBUTING.md

-## How to contribute to Xray Checker
+## How to contribute

 #### **Did you find a bug?**

-- **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Kennix88/vpnsibcom/issues).
+- **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Kennix88/vpnsibcom_web/issues).

-- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Kennix88/vpnsibcom/issues/new?template=%F0%9F%90%9E-bug-report.md).
+- If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Kennix88/vpnsibcom_web/issues/new?template=%F0%9F%90%9E-bug-report.md).
 Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**